ajshul/grid-physics-engine/README.md

 - Acid dissolves Stone/Wood/Glass into Rubble and emits heat + some Smoke
 - Rubber pops into Smoke at high temperature
 - Fuel‑aware fire burnout: burning oil tends to become Smoke; burning wood tends to become Ember (and can later ash)
+  - Burning spreads emit small smoke puffs in nearby empty cells; embers warm neighbors, cool gradually, and only reignite if fuel is adjacent
 - Steam rises when hot and condenses to Water near cold cells; Water freezes to Ice at ≤0°C

 For a detailed first-principles specification, see `./Engine_Guide.md`.